r0d3r1ch25/kubeflow-demo/README.md

 ## Troubleshooting

-- If `make pods` shows `Pending` status, wait longer for image download
+- If `make notebooks` times out, check the pod status with `make pods` and the controller logs.
-- If port-forward fails, ensure the pod is `Running` first
+- If port-forward fails, ensure the pod is `Running` first.
-- If cluster creation fails, delete with `make delete` and retry
+- If cluster creation fails, delete with `make delete` and retry.

+This setup provides a lightweight Kubeflow environment for local development.